Derekt314/tutorial/README.md

-# Repository for the GitHhub tutorial
+# Repository for the GitHub tutorial